SourceAura/sourceaura.github.io/content/posts/test-temp.md

 <!--more-->
 I am a Frontend Software Dev.
-My mission is to make the both the internet and the IoT (Internet of Things) more accessible to everyday people.
+My mission is to make the both internet and the IoT (Internet of Things) more accessible to everyday people.
-Thus, as a I learn and grow I tried to focus/specialize in literal accessibly and user friendliness.
+Thus, as a I learn and grow I tried to focus/specialize in literal accessibility and user friendliness.
 -

 This world is but one thing...